 - Qualification: It includes degree, institution, and time period.
-The order is from a recent degree to former degrees.
+The order is from a recent degree to a former degree.

 - Diplomas/ Courses (not added in qualification)

-- Personal Background: It consists of exceptional skills or achievements like computer expertise, command on languages, distinctions, etc.
+- Personal Background: It consists of exceptional skills or achievements like computer expertise, command of languages, distinctions, etc.